 - Not as effective as products with DEET.

-Our top pick is the Sawyer insect repellent.
-This spray is super effective, and it comes in many different sizes and a lotion option for real versatility.
+We believe the best pregnancy-safe mosquito repellent is Sawyer’s Premium Insect Repellent.
+This spray is super effective, and it comes in many sizes and even includes a lotion option for versatility.